davidsantmar/barbersite/README.md

 Barbershop site

 Single barbershop site with 4 sections and contact form to receive possible schedules and feedback.
 Users got the chance to rate the service.
-Dark & light mode button to change the front colours.
-Infinite dinamic carousel showing the users reviews.
+Dark & light mode button to change the front colors.
+Infinite dynamic carousel showing the users reviews.
 Developed with HTML, styled with Sass, Javascript, BEM methodology and React.
 Deployed with Firebase.
 Fully responsive.

 <a href="https://barbershop-web.web.app/">Link to the app firebase deployed</a>